soundcloud/lhm/README.md

 ## Requirements

-Lhm currently only works with MySQL databases and requires an established ActiveRecord or DataMapper connection.
+Lhm currently only works with MySQL databases and requires an established ActiveRecord connection.

-It is compatible and [continuously tested][4] with MRI 1.9.x, 2.0.x, 2.1.x,
-ActiveRecord 2.3.x and 3.x (mysql and mysql2 adapters), as well as DataMapper 1.2 (dm-mysql-adapter).
+It is compatible and [continuously tested][4] with MRI 2.0.x, 2.1.x, ActiveRecord 3.2.x and 4.x (mysql and mysql2 adapters).

 Lhm also works with dm-master-slave-adapter, it'll bind to the master before running the migrations.